jgkramer/jgkramer.github.io/_drafts/post5_storage.md

 ### Replace Peak Grid

 Here is a scenario using my home's data.
 The blue line in the top chart shows the electricity my family consumed hourly in August 2021.
 Imagine I am limited to drawing a maximum level of power at any time from the grid.
 For example, this might be the median of each day's peak hourly usage in the evening.
 The red line in the top chart shows this limit of 11.5 kW.
-This set-up could be driven by a utility plan that encourages me (avoid peak pricing) or requires me (e.g., smart grid device) to avoid drawing excessive power at peak times in order to protect the grid.
+This set-up could be driven by a utility plan that encourages me (try to shift some peak usage to off-peak hours) or requires me (e.g., smart grid device) to avoid drawing excessive power at peak times in order to protect the grid.

 If I want to use more power than 11.5 kWh per in any hour during my own peak consumption hours, I must use home battery system that has stored energy from prior periods with lower usage.
 So the red line in the bottom chart shows how much aggregate has been drawn down from a full battery (represented by a 0 y-value at the top).

 ![KramerMedianPeakAugust](/assets/images/post5_KramerMedianPeak.png)

 Since the grid electrical input in this scenario is enough to cover usage for all but a few hours a day on 15 days, we can imagine a battery cycling to supply the gap.
 For example, on August 3, air-conditioning driven demand exceeds supply from 2pm to 8pm by between 1 - 3 kWh per hour.
 By 8pm slot, the battery would have needed to supply a total of 8.05 kWh.
 Once the sun sets, hourly usage falls to under 7 kWh, and the excess up to 11.5 kWh refills the battery by 10pm.

+Across the entire month, the largest daily battery usage would have been 8.9 kWh (on August 1).
+There are a number of home battery storage products available in the 10-20 kWh capacity area, so this solution seems feasible.
+However, at a battery cost for this capacity in the $10,000 - $20,000 area, it may not be economical as an individual solution absent a mandate.

 ![KramerSolarAugust](/assets/images/post5_KramerSolar.png)